Inspiring-White/neurolink-server/doc/README.md

 # Concept

-NeuroLink tries to be a _social network_ for people affected or related with ABI.
+NeuroLink aims to be a _social network_ for people affected or related with ABI.

 ## Tech stack and code organization